 5. Makes You Look Younger

+Are there chlorella benefits for skin?
+There sure are!
 Research continues to reveal that chlorella may also slow the aging process, making you look younger.
 A study published in the journal Clinical Laboratory revealed that chlorella greatly reduces oxidative stress, that can be caused from pollution, stress and a poor diet.
-(6)
+(7)

-By just taking 1 teaspoon or a couple capsules daily of a chlorella supplement, you can see results in as little as 2 weeks.
+By just taking one teaspoon or a couple capsules daily of a chlorella supplement, you may see results in as little as two weeks.

 6. Fights Cancer